Shinji Okazaki: Sint-Truiden

 On 19 August 2022, Okazaki signed with Sint-Truiden in Belgium.
+On 26 February 2024, he announced he would retire from playing at the end of the 2023–24 season.

 International career

-After competing for the country's under-23 team at the 2008 Olympic Games in China, Okazaki made his full international debut for Japan against the United Arab Emirates in October 2008.
+After competing for the country's under-23 team at the 2008 Olympic Games in China, Okazaki made his full international debut for the Japan senior national team against the United Arab Emirates in October 2008.
 On 20 January 2009, he scored his first goal for Samurai Blue in the team's opening 2011 AFC Asian Cup qualifier against Yemen.

 In October 2009, Okazaki scored hat-tricks in consecutive matches as Japan beat Hong Kong and Togo 6–0 and 5–0 respectively.
 He was named The World's Top Goal Scorer of 2009 by the IFFHS for his 15 goals with the national team.

-Okazaki was included in the 2010 FIFA World Cup squads for the 2010 FIFA World Cup and appeared as a substitute in all four of the Japan's matches.
+Okazaki was included in the 2010 FIFA World Cup squads for the 2010 FIFA World Cup and appeared as a substitute in all four of Japan's matches.
 He scored once in the final Group E match, a 3–1 defeat of Denmark, to send Japan into the second round.

 On 8 October 2010, Okazaki scored as Japan beat Argentina 1–0 in friendly match to record its first ever win over the 1978 and 1986 world champions.

 Okazaki scored his third international hat-trick in a 5–0 Group B win against Saudi Arabia at the 2011 AFC Asian Cup.
 He then scored his kick in the semi-final shootout win over South Korea and played all 120 minutes of the final as Japan beat Australia to win the trophy for a fourth time.

 Okazaki finished as top goalscorer in the Asian section of qualification for the 2014 FIFA World Cup with eight goals.

 Okazaki scored twice at the 2013 FIFA Confederations Cup, against Italy and Mexico respectively.
 However, Japan lost all three of its matches and was eliminated at the end of the group stage.

-In June 2014, Okazaki was selected in the Japan national football team for the 2014 FIFA World Cup.
+In June 2014, Okazaki was selected in the Japan's squad for the 2014 FIFA World Cup.
 In the team's third group match, a 4–1 defeat to Colombia, he scored Samurai Blue's only goal with a header in the 45th minute.

-Okazaki was included in Japan national football team for the 2015 AFC Asian Cup and scored in a 4–0 defeat of Palestine during the group stage.
+Okazaki was included in Japan's squad for the 2015 AFC Asian Cup and scored in a 4–0 defeat of Palestine during the group stage.

 In March 2016 Okazaki was presented with a commemorative shirt with 100 on the back in a presentation to celebrate his 100th international appearance for Japan.

 Okazaki is currently the top active Japan national team goalscorer and third all-time in team history with 50 international goals.